Don’t let a Shoplifting Charge Ruin your Life!

 “I did it.
 They have me on videotape.
 The security guard grabbed me and caught me.”
 But it is still very possible to get the charges thrown out under these circumstances.

-I know you are embarrassed and are very worried about what could happen to you.
+I know you are embarrassed and are anxious about what could happen to you.
 But you’ve done the right thing by looking for answers.
 And I can absolutely help you.

 But acting on your case quickly is important.
 You see, I have a lot more legal options available the earlier I get on a case.
 Ideally, I like to be with my client at the time they are arraigned or summonsed to court.
 I’ve defended lots of these cases, and frankly, I’ve seen a lot of other lawyers make the mistake of not immediately challenging the facts and circumstances of the case.
 Don’t wait to act in your own defense.